 These preventive measures may help you avoid a breast cancer diagnosis:

-- Maintain a healthy weight.
-Women who are overweight and obese may have a higher risk for developing breast cancer and other cancers related to mutated BRCA genes.
+Women who are overweight or obese may have a higher risk for developing breast cancer and other cancers related to mutated BRCA genes.